Chapter 8-300

 Costs for equipment leases or rental of equipment are not excluded from the MTDC base unless the equipment lease includes an option to purchase.
 Equipment leases with option to purchase are considered capital expenditures and are excluded from the MTDC base.

 For fabricated equipment, all materials, supplies, and services from outside vendors or authorized internal recharge activities used in the fabrication process are excluded from the MTDC base if title is retained by the University and the item has a life expectancy of more than one year.
 Note that department labor, travel, or other operating expenses associated with the fabrication, such as salaries of Principal Investigators, graduate student researchers, or other comparable personnel who participate in the fabrication process, are not included in the acquisition cost of the item and should be included in the MTDC base.
-For more information on the treatment of fabricated equipment, see Accounting Manual Chapter P-415-32 and Contract and Grant Manual sections 2-526, 7-205, and 15-240.
+For more information on the treatment of fabricated equipment, see Accounting Manual Chapter P-415-32 (PDF) and Contract and Grant Manual sections 2-526, 7-205, and 15-240.

 8-370.2 Capital Expenditures